FreeCodeCampGuam/A-Club/PITCHME.md

 ![](assets/charlist.png)

-You should see the following screen
+You should see the following screen after clicking the icon.

 ![](assets/editor.png)

 +++

-At the bottom are the characters you may use for your game.
-When you decide on your character, we will need to get its number or value.
+Now, you need to get the number of the character you want.

-We can get this near the middle of the screen:
+To do this, click on the character and then near the middle of the screen you should see its number like so

 ![](assets/value.png)

 The number indicated is the one we need.
 In the image above, the number of the character is 1.

 +++